UPDATED: JULY 05, 2023 | 2 MIN READ

 Benefits of an FSA

-With an FSA, you can only contribute up to $2,750 annually for healthcare, but you can also contribute $5,000 per year for dependent care.
+With an FSA, you can contribute only up to $2,750 annually for healthcare but also $5,000 per year for dependent care.
 Dependant care contributions aren’t allowed with an HSA.
 You can use these funds to pay for daycare or adult care costs.

 Contributing to an FSA